Linear Adversarial Concept Erasure: Experimental Setting: Deep Classification

-The TPR-GAP is tightly related to the notion of fairness by equal opportunity \citep{equal-opportunities+odds}: a fair binary classifier is expected to show similar success in predicting the task label $\yy$ for the two populations, when conditioned on the true class.
-Formally, let $Z$ is a random variable denoting binary protected attribute, $z$ and $z'$ denote its two values, and let $Y$ denote a random variable describing the main-task label, and similarly let $\widehat{Y}$ be a random variable denoting the model's prediction on the main task (e.g. profession).
-TPR between a main-task label $y$ and a protected group $z$, and the gap in the TPR, are defined as follows \cite{DBLP:journals/corr/abs-1901-09451}:
+\paragraph{Fairness Measure: TPR-GAP.} We informally describe the fairness measures used in \cref{sec:deep-classification}.
+The TPR-GAP is tightly related to the notion of fairness by equal opportunity \citep{equal-opportunities+odds}: a fair binary classifier is expected to show similar success in predicting the task label $\yy$ for two populations when conditioned on the true class.
+We refer the reader to \citet{equal-opportunities+odds} for more information.

-We also consider the root-mean square of $GAP_{z,y}^{TPR}$ over all main-class labels, to get a single per-gender bias score: